 Ever since Hawa Mahal, an exotic looking building came into being in 1799 AD it has inspired travelers to visit Jaipur.
 It became synonymous with the city.
 Travelers coined the word “Palace of Winds” for this stunning piece of architecture because that is what it translated into.
 Hawa Mahal was commissioned & built by Maharaja Sawai Pratap Singh.
-Maharaja Sawai Ram Singh II, a photography enthusiast captured “Palace of Wind”in several pictures during second half of 19th century.
-Here’s an account of a traveler -Edwin Arnold who visited Jaipur in late 1800’s & chronicled this in his book “India Revisited”
+Maharaja Sawai Ram Singh II, a photography enthusiast captured “Palace of Wind” in several pictures during the second half of the 19th century.
+Here’s an account of a traveler -Edwin Arnold who visited Jaipur in the late 1800s & chronicled this in his book “India Revisited”

 “……..
 Hawa Mahal, or “Hall of the Winds,” a vision of daring and dainty loveliness, nine stories of rosy masonry and delicate overhanging balconies and latticed windows, soaring with tier after tier of fanciful architecture in a pyramidal form, a very mountain of airy and audacious beauty, through the thousand pierced screens and gilded arches of which the Indian air blows cool over the flat roofs of the very highest houses.
 Aladdin’s magician could have called into existence no more marvelous abode…….”

-Inspiration for “Jaipur Then & Now” series is 290th birthday of Jaipur.
+Inspiration for “Jaipur Then & Now” series is the 290th birthday of Jaipur.

 Jaipur was founded on 18 November 1727 AD as India’s first planned city by Maharaja Sawai Jai Singh II.
-Jaipur Now & Then, explores Jaipur by comparing old & new pictures shot from same location.
+Jaipur Now & Then explores Jaipur by comparing old & new pictures shot from the same location.

-So, what has changed over the last one and half century?
-The road facing Hawa Mahal now has a divider which was unheard of in the old days.
+So, what has changed over the last one and half-century?
+The road facing Hawa Mahal now has a divider that was unheard of in the old days.
 Cars & automobiles have replaced bullock carts.
 Shutters have replaced fabric awnings on the shop front.

 Traffic around Hawa Mahal has become tough to grapple with.
 The entire stretch is crowded throughout the day.